-- " BCV's deposit ratings could be downgraded if (1) weaker fundamentals justify a downgrade of the bank; or (2) the volume of deposits decreases, leading to a lower rating uplift (as assessed in our Advanced LGF analysis, provided our government support assumption remains unchanged).
-The latest takes into account the Canton of Vaud's long-standing majority ownership, although without an explicit statutory guarantee, and the canton's creditworthiness. - " A substantial deterioration in the credit profile of the Canton of Vaud or an increased likelihood that the canton's stake in BCV (67%) will fall below the 50.1% legal threshold could also lead to a downgrade of BCV's long-term deposit ratings. - " Negative pressure on BCV's BCA could result from (1) a sustained and significant weakening of its power to generate recurring earnings; (2) a significant deterioration in asset quality, especially if it follows a marked slowdown in the domestic real estate market with a significant impact on capitalisation; and (3) a deterioration in the current strong funding situation, illustrated by the bank's liquid resources significantly exceeding confidence-sensitive market funding.
+- " BCV's deposit ratings could be downgraded if (1) weaker fundamentals justify a downgrade of the bank; or (2) the volume of deposits decreases, leading to a lower rating uplift (as assessed in our Advanced LGF analysis), provided our government support assumption remains unchanged; the latter takes into account the Canton of Vaud's long-standing majority ownership, although without an explicit statutory guarantee, and the canton's creditworthiness. - " A substantial deterioration in the credit profile of the Canton of Vaud or an increased likelihood that the canton's stake in BCV (67%) will fall below the 50.1% legal threshold could also lead to a downgrade of BCV's long-term deposit ratings. - " Negative pressure on BCV's BCA could result from a (1) a deterioration in the current strong funding situation, illustrated by the bank's liquid resources significantly exceeding confidence-sensitive market funding; and (2) a sustained and significant weakening of its solvency profile, affecting asset quality, capital and the bank's earnings generation capacity.